patternfly/patternfly-org/packages/v4/src/content/accessibility/skip-to-content/skip-to-content.md

 ## To make skip to content accessible:
 - Ensure that the skip to content href is properly linked to the main content of the page.
 You may have to add context to the href if there are any query parameters in the URL.
+- If you're using the page component with the skip to content, we add a tabindex="-1" for you.
+If you are using the skip to content on its own, give the target of the skip to content link a tabindex of -1.
+Some browsers require this attribute to make this component work consistently.